 For Greek primary and secondary school educators who hold full-time teaching positions in any subject.
 Primary and secondary level library media specialists, guidance counselors, curriculum specialists, special education coordinators, and other educators including administrators who work with primary and/or secondary students at least fifty percent of their time may also apply.

-The Fulbright Foundation in Greece will award up to two grants to outstanding Greek primary and secondary-level school educators to attend the 2020 Distinguished Awards in Teaching Program.
-The Fulbright DAI brings international primary and secondary teachers to the United States for a semester-long program beginning in January 2020 to pursue individual or group projects, audit courses for professional development at a host university, and observe and share their expertise with teachers and students at the host university and local primary and secondary schools.
-This four- to five-month professional development program, held at one of 3 U.S. universities, provides approximately 54 international teachers with a unique opportunity to develop greater expertise in their subject areas, enhance their teacher skills, increase their knowledge about the United States, and complete an individual or group project.
+The Fulbright Foundation in Greece will award up to two grants to outstanding Greek primary and secondary-level school educators to attend the 2023 Distinguished Awards in Teaching Program.
+The Fulbright DAI brings international primary and secondary teachers to the United States for a semester-long program beginning in August 2023 to pursue individual or group projects, audit courses for professional development at a host university, and observe and share their expertise with teachers and students at the host university and local primary and secondary schools.
+This four-month professional development program, divided over three U.S. university campuses, provides approximately 54 international teachers with a unique opportunity to develop greater expertise in their subject areas, enhance their teacher skills, increase their knowledge about the United States, and complete an individual or group project.
 Faculty advisors will guide the participants in the refinement and implementation of their projects.
 Activities include academic coursework, leadership training, instructional technology seminars, and opportunities to observe, co-teach, and share expertise in U.S. elementary and secondary schools.

 - Fulbright Distinguished Teachers support people-to-people diplomacy throughout their time in the United States, in U.S. host classrooms and communities.